-The effective tax rate for the first quarter of fiscal 2015 was 14%.
-The difference between the US federal statutory rate of 35% and the effective rate was driven primarily by the non-cash impairment charge related to the write off of goodwill, which is not tax deductible, and therefore has no tax benefit.
+The effective tax rate for the first half of fiscal 2015 was 14%.
+The difference between the U.S. federal statutory rate of 35% and the effective rate was driven primarily by the non-cash impairment charge related to the write off of goodwill, which is not tax deductible, and therefore has no tax benefit.
 Other items impacting the effective rate include state and local income taxes and the recognition of certain foreign valuation allowances.

-The effective tax rate for the first quarter of fiscal 2014 was 35%.
-The parity between the statutory rate of 35% and the effective rate of 35% was driven primarily by state and local income taxes offset by benefits from international operations.
+The effective tax rate for the first half of fiscal 2014 was 31%.
+The difference between the U.S. federal statutory rate of 35% and the effective rate was driven primarily by (i) state and local income taxes, (ii) the recognition of certain foreign valuation allowances, partially offset by (iii) benefits of lower rates in certain foreign jurisdictions.